-Throughout the decades, there have been countless Native American musicians, composers, instrumentalists, singer-songwriters, and composers who have used their gifts, hard work, and voices to make beautiful art as well as to bring cultural awareness to traditional ways of life.
+Throughout the decades, there have been countless Native American musicians, composers, instrumentalists, singer-songwriters, and composers who have worked hard to used their gifts, skills, and voices to make beautiful art as well as to bring cultural awareness to traditional ways of life.

-Today, we’re honoring the old, the new, the traditional, and the contemporary, we take a look at our list of the greatest and most famous Native American singers.
+Today, we’re honoring the old, the new, the traditional, and the contemporary as we take a look at our list of 10 of the greatest and most famous Native American singers.
+Let’s get started.

 1. Jim Boyd